karungar/deploy-a-static-website-to-S3/README.md

 Project Challenges
 1. Time constraints
 2. Limited Knowledge of HTML and CSS.
-I used a resume template belonging to [Zablon](https://github.com/zablon-oigo)instead of creating one because time could not allow me to learn from scratch and finish the project on time.
+I used a resume template belonging to [Zablon](https://github.com/zablon-oigo) instead of creating one because time could not allow me to learn from scratch and finish the project on time.
 I am still learning the basics of HTML and CSS from some resources shared in my channel.
 4. Limited knowledge of Git and GitHub actions.
 I asked my peers at Team Jade for assistance and also read widely on the topics.
-   I have also used (https://www.whizlabs.com/learn/course/aws-beginners-training-hands-on-labs) to understand how to configure the website.
+   I have also used [Whizlabs](https://www.whizlabs.com/learn/course/aws-beginners-training-hands-on-labs) to understand how to configure the website.

 Key Takeaways
 1. One of the key takeawyas from this challenge is that I should face my fears and use every opportunity to learn something new.

-2.Main skills acquired are;
+2. Main skills acquired are

-    -Drawing architectural diagrams using draw.io
+    Drawing architectural diagrams using draw.io

-    -Hosting a static website on Amazon Simple Storage Service -Configuring CloudFront as the website distribution
+    Hosting a static website on Amazon Simple Storage Service

+    Configuring CloudFront as the website distribution

-    -Configuring Amazon Route53
+    Configuring Amazon Route53

-    -How to acquire a domain name
+    How to acquire a domain name

  3. I have networked with my peers at CloudmyTribe and built collaborations.

 Resources